Header menu logo B2R2

 ConcurrentLRUCache<'K, 'V>

 Represents Least Recently Used (LRU) cache supporting concurrency.
-The capacity decides how many entries to store.
+The capacity must be positive and decides how many entries to store.

 IntervalMap